4/24/2025

 Chris O'Connell

 Great.
 Thanks.
-Continuing on the margin, I guess I was a little surprised while the margin expansion was great.
-Given the amount of CDs that were maturing in the first quarter, that the interest-bearing cost didn't come down a bit more.
+And then just, you know, continuing on the margin, I guess I was a little surprised, you know, while the margin, you know, expansion was great, that given the amount of CDs that that were maturing in the first quarter, that the interest-bearing costs didn't come down a bit more.
 Any thoughts around that?
-I don't know if the CDs were maturing late in the quarter, if it was timing?
-I guess anything on the progress on the interest-bearing costs?
+Or I don't know if the CDs were maturing late in the quarter, if it was timing.
+I guess anything on just the progress on the interest-bearing costs.

 speaker